 Strategic Memo of

-the Deal of the Century (v2.5)
+The Deal of the Century

-Published on December 17th, 2025, the Strategic Memo for The Deal of the Century (v.2.5) seeks to persuade and empower a critical mass of key potential influencers on Trump's AI policy to join in an informal non-secular humanist AI alliance to persuade Trump — on exclusively realist and pragmatic terms — to co-lead with Xi a bold, timely and proper US-China-led AI treaty-making process.
+Across 356 pages, the Strategic Memo seeks to persuade and empower a critical mass of key potential influencers on Trump's AI policy to join in an informal humanist AI alliance to persuade Trump — on exclusively realist and pragmatic terms — to co-lead with Xi a bold, timely and proper US-China-led AI treaty-making process.

-This Strategic Memo is addressed to a carefully-chosen set of key potential influencers on Trump's AI policy as well as potential introducers to them, within and beyond our networks.
+The Strategic Memo is addressed to a carefully-chosen set of such influencers as well as potential introducers to them, within and beyond our networks.
+Hence, it details:

 Two-Pager Brief

-[as published in the Strategic Memo on December 17th, 2025]
+[as published in the Strategic Memo v2.6 on December 30th, 2025]

-As Donald Trump prepares for a pivotal series of meetings with Xi Jinping in 2026, he faces a predicament intimately familiar to Harry Truman in 1946.
 Facing post-war economic woes and sinking approval ratings, Truman was confronted in late 1945 by classified briefings warning him of the immense risks of nuclear proliferation and the prospects of thermonuclear war.
 Today, Trump faces the Artificial Superintelligence (ASI) race: a challenge of even greater magnitude, offering an opportunity for a diplomatic triumph that could define the 21st century.

 The Terminal Race for Superintelligence